A Guide to External Outbound Links for SEO

 What is External Outbound Linking?

 Before you can learn how to use external outbound links effectively, you must first understand what they are.
-External links are snippets of text that, when clicked on, direct the reader to another website that is completely independent of your own.
+External links are snippets of text that, when clicked on, direct the reader to another website that is entirely independent of your own.
 While this seems simple enough, it does get a bit more complicated.

 There are two types of external links: nofollow and dofollow.
-Nofollow links are links that help you avoid some of Google’s penalization systems for the overuse of some types of external links.
+Nofollow links help you avoid some of Google’s penalization systems for the overuse of some types of external links.
 However, it is important not to use them for every external link since doing so blocks that website owner from receiving a “vote” of confidence with Google.
 For the most part, you should stick to using “dofollow” links that allow both your website and others’ websites to receive good clout with Google.

 What is the Difference Between External and Internal Links?